 Visit the tidepools along the Central Coast

-This is a great place to start an exploration of tidepools.
-From Piedras Blancas to Montana de Oro the rocky outcroppings of the coast offer us a glimpse into the marvelous wilderness of the underwater world.
+From Piedras Blancas to Montana de Oro the rocky outcroppings of the Central Coast offer us a glimpse into the marvelous wilderness of the underwater world.

 It starts with the rise and fall of the tides.
 Twice a day, pounding surf surges in and beats against the rocky shoreline, whipping up an agitated froth.
 Six hours later the waters retreat leaving the area exposed and life within it on hold until the sea returns.